RetroDECK/ES-DE/FAQ.md

 See the question above for a possible solution.
 Another approach would be to hide the game files you don't want to see using the metadata editor.
 Yet another solution which is actually recommended is to convert your games to the .chd format.
 This combines the .bin/.cue files into a single file that is also compressed, leading to space savings.
 A custom systems configuration entry could also be created, but that is not really recommended or required due to the solutions just mentioned.
 The reason why .bin files are included in the first place is that some emulators can launch these files directly, and some users have game collections comprised of such files.
 If the .bin files were filtered out in the bundled configuration, then all these users would have their games removed from within ES-DE next time they upgrade the application.

+## Can I "flatten" directories to not show them as folders inside ES-DE?

+No.

 ## When I hide a game using the metadata editor it's not really getting hidden, is this a bug?

 No, by default games are not removed from the gamelists when they are hidden and are instead only marked with a much lower text opacity.
 You need to disable the setting _Show hidden games (requires restart)_ from the _Other settings_ menu to make them disappear entirely.
 The reason this option is not disabled by default is that new users could very easily make a mistake by hiding some files accidentally without realizing it, only to have the entries being immediately removed from the gamelist view.
 It's also good practice to hide all your games with this option enabled and verify that it's all correct before going ahead and disabling it.